benelog/dumper/README.md

     java -cp dumper.jar:$JAVA_HOME/lib/tools.jar Start [port number]

-If you don't specify a port nubmer, it will be selected between 10000 and 20000 by random.
+If you don't specify a port number, it will be selected between 10000 and 20000 by random.